Faisal I: Death

 King Faisal died of a heart attack on 8 September 1933 in Bern, Switzerland.
 He was 48 years old at the time of his death.
 Faisal was succeeded on the throne by his eldest son, Ghazi.
+The credibility of this narrative has been questioned, such as the fact that he exhibited symptoms of arsenic poisoning according to an accompanying British nurse.
+Historians state that an Indian woman was with the King in his hotel, and a quarrel broke out between them the day before his death, and her whereabouts were unknown immediately after the announcement of his death.

 A square is named in his honor at the end of Haifa Street, Baghdad, where an equestrian statue of him stands.
 The statue was knocked down following the overthrow of the monarchy in 1958, but later restored.
 Another square is named after him in Haifa, Israel, where his remains passed on their way from the Port of Haifa to the airport, to be flown to Baghdad.
 A broken column on Faisal Square commemorates his early death.

 Marriage and children

-Faisal was married to Sharifa Huzaima bint Nasser and had with her one son and three daughters, and married to Sharifa Latifa bint Hamed and had with her one son.
+Faisal was married to Sharifa Huzaima bint Nasser and had with her one son and three daughters.